 If or when you are diagnosed today, your neurologist will be able to talk you about different types of first and second-line medicines available to you.
 What we do not know, however, is what causes MS. Because of this, a cure seems like a distant realisation that might not happen during our lifetime.
 But, this doesn’t mean that hope is lost.

-With new developments in clinical trials and research projects happening at a steadier pace than they did a decade ago, it is important for people with MS, policy-makers and healthcare professionals to be aware of what is happening in the scientific field.
+With new developments in clinical trials and research studies happening at a steadier pace than they did a decade ago, it is important for people with MS, policy-makers and healthcare professionals to be aware of what is happening in the scientific field.

 You can find more info about MS Ireland’s role in supporting research here.

-As always, I cannot thank everyone in MS Ireland enough for hard work they do every day in often difficult local circumstances.
+As always, I cannot thank everyone in MS Ireland enough for the hard work they do every day in often difficult local circumstances.
 Because funding towards the Society (and therefore research also) slowed down during the recession, they have tried to maintain their high standard of commitment towards those with MS.